 We have always been interested in supporting developers and organizations committed to building applications accessible to people with disabilities.
 This is why we are committed to delivering highly accessible UI components to help you give everyone equal access to your application without having to write any code.

-The Telerik ASP.NET AJAX controls follow the W3C Web Content Accessibility Guidelines 1.0/2.0 which set the standards for applications providing accessible content.
+The Telerik ASP.NET AJAX controls follow the W3C Web Content Accessibility Guidelines (WCAG) 1.0/2.0 which set the standards for applications providing accessible content.
 According to how many of the guidelines are followed in building the app, W3C defines three levels of accessibility conformance: “A”, “AA” and “AAA”.

 The Telerik components also conform to the technical standards set out in Section 508 of the Rehabilitation Act, the law that requires that all Federal Agencies make their electronic and information technology accessible to people with disabilities.